Spherical Knot Mosaics: Bounds on Spherical Knot Mosaic Invariants

 In the above section we noted several bounds that naturally arise between our novel invariants.
 In this section we will explore bounds that arise between our invariants and preexisting knot invariants such as mosaic number, tiling number, and crossing number.

-\begin{prop} Given a knot, $K$, $sm(K) \le m(K)$. \end{prop} \begin{proof} Consider a knot, $K$, and its corresponding minimal $m(K) \times m(K)$ mosaic.
-Copy this mosaic onto any face of a spherical $m(K)$-mosaic.
-Thus, $m(K)$ is an upper bound for $sm(K)$. \end{proof}

-This first bound is obvious from the definition and can be improved upon.
+\begin{proposition} Given a knot, $K$, $sm(K) \le m(K)$. \end{proposition} \begin{proof} Consider a knot, $K$, and its corresponding minimal $m(K) \times m(K)$ mosaic.
+Copy this mosaic onto any face of a spherical $m(K)$-mosaic as in \autoref{fig:sm(K)<=m(K)}.
+Thus, $m(K)$ is an upper bound for $sm(K)$. \end{proof} This first bound is obvious from the definition and can be improved upon.
 We next show that this bound is not sharp.

 \begin{theorem} Given a knot, $K$, $sm(K) \le m(K)-1$. \end{theorem}